The Classroom Review Board

-The Classroom Review Board is comprised of representatives of various groups and organizations including: faculty members, the Council of Deans, Facilities Management, Academic Computing and Networking Services, Registrar’s Office, RamCT Coordinators, College IT Administrators, the Institute for Learning and Teaching, the Committee on Teaching and Learning, students (University Technology Fee Advisory Board and University Facilities Fee Advisory Board) — all contributing expertise from different perspectives to the learning environment on the campus.
-Also the CRB has access to the information and expertise of the Office of Budgets and Institutional Analysis as needed.
-The CRB is chaired by the Associate Director for Computer Training and Support Services.
+The Classroom Review Board is comprised of 15 members, representing different perspectives and expertise, in support of maintaining the physical learning environment of the University.
+These groups include: faculty members, the Council of Deans, Facilities Management, Academic Computing and Networking Services, Office of the Registrar, College IT Administrators, the Institute for Learning and Teaching, the Committee on Teaching and Learning, student chairs of the University Technology Fee Advisory Board and the University Facilities Fee Advisory Board, and the Vice President for Information Technology.
+Also, the CRB has access to the information and expertise of the Office of Budgets as needed.
+The CRB is co-chaired by representatives of the Office of the Registrar and Academic Computing and Networking Services.

-- Continually assess the condition of all general assignment classrooms and instructional labs and make recommendations as to their improvement.
+- Continually assess the condition of all general assignment classrooms and make recommendations as to their improvement.

-- Ascertain, insofar as possible, the future needs for general assignment classrooms and instructional labs in terms of size, location, ambiance and equipment; and, make recommendations.
+- Ascertain, insofar as possible, the future needs for general assignment classrooms in terms of size, location, ambiance and equipment; and, make recommendations.

-- Collect physical and attitudinal data and store it in such a way that it can be useful in the present and future for the University Strategic Plan; for setting priorities; and, for making decisions in regard to our instructional facilities.
+- Collect physical and attitudinal data and store it in such a way that it can be useful in the present and future for the University Strategic Plan; for setting priorities; and, for making decisions regarding our instructional facilities.

-- Make recommendations in a manner that will be useful in long range facility planning, in the preparation of legislative requests, and for purposes of private fund raising through the Development Office.
+- Make recommendations in a manner that will be useful in long range facility planning, in the preparation of legislative requests, and for purposes of private fund raising through the Division of University Advancement

-- Create and administer policies concerning the general management of the general assignment classrooms, and receive from the Provost proposals from departments and colleges for changes in the use of general assignment classrooms and make recommendations in this regard.
+- Create and administer policies concerning the general management of the general assignment classrooms an receive from the Provost proposals from departments and colleges for changes in the use of general assignment classrooms and make recommendations in this regard.